RiverstoneApps/PyFileManager/README.txt

 **********IMPORTANT**********
-Please ONLY download the .exe file, and none of the other files (unless you want to take a look at the code, in which case, download the .py file).
+Please ONLY download the executable files (.exe and Linux Binaries), and none of the other files (unless you want to take a look at the code, in which case, download the .py file).

 This is a Repository for a Python File Manager script, and as of now, allows you to read a file, write to a file, add to a file, delete a file, list files in a directory, check a file's existence,